In this post: Why teaching our kids that self-care is important and five self-care tips for teens.

 It takes time and practice to learn these valuable lessons about self-care, which is why I wanted to start teaching my daughter now.

-She was eventually able to work through her worries about her coach’s opinion and feel assured that she made the right choice for her health.
+She eventually worked through her worries about her coach’s opinion and felt assured that she made the right choice for her health.

 But until then, I’ll keep reinforcing this important lesson in her life, but also by being a better role model when it comes to self-care in my own life.